 - Urinary tract disease

-Our Delaware County vets often see geriatric cats and dogs with urinary tract conditions and incontinence issues.
+Our Morton vets often see geriatric cats and dogs with urinary tract conditions and incontinence issues.
 Elderly pets can be prone to accidents as the muscles controlling the bladder weaken, but it's important to note that incontinence could be a sign of a bigger health issue such as a urinary tract infection or dementia.

 If your senior pet experiences incontinence issues it's important to take your geriatric dog or cat to the vet for a thorough examination.

 Our vets will thoroughly examine your senior pet at each routine checkup.
 We will ask about their home life, their diet, their habits and more and then will perform any diagnostic testing that may be required to get a full sense of their physical health and condition.

 Based on the findings, we'll recommend a treatment plan that can potentially include medications, activities and dietary changes that may help improve your senior pet's health, well-being and comfort.

 Preventive care is essential to helping your senior pet live a healthy, happy and fulfilled life.
 It also gives our veterinarians the opportunity to detect diseases early.